request

 Usage

 This library supports modern Haskell record dot syntax.
-To use it, enable these language extensions:
+First, enable these language extensions:

 {-# LANGUAGE DuplicateRecordFields #-}